 ‘I’ve been running The HR Booth since 2012.
 Initially, I decided to set up the company to have a better work/life balance.
 My little boy, Harry, was starting school the following year, and I wanted more flexibility around my working hours.

-I also wanted to do something slightly different by helping small businesses with HR problems and challenges.’
+Furthermore, I also wanted to do something slightly different by helping small businesses with HR problems and challenges.’

-John Allan – HR Consultant:
+John Mullen – HR Consultant:

 What is your job role at the HR booth, and what does a typical day look like?